Using the camera on Raspberry Pi

 rpicam-apps

 While the AI Camera module is supported in Ubuntu, the post-processing stages require the imx500-firmware package, which can’t be included in Ubuntu due to licensing issues.
 So anything in the AI camera documentation might not work out of the box.
-We are working on fixing the licensing issues with the involved parties.

 You can install rpicam-apps on your Raspberry Pi with the following command:

-r41k0u@ubuntu-pi5:~$ sudo apt install rpicam-apps
+sudo apt install rpicam-apps

 After this, you can use rpicam-apps on Ubuntu the exact same way as you would on Raspberry Pi OS.
 To do that, you can follow the rpicam-apps documentation.